 - 10.7.1 Following an examination of an electronic device, if the authorised member of staff has decided to return the device to the owner, or to retain or dispose of it, they may erase any data or files, if they think there is a good reason to do so. - 10.7.2 A record will be kept of the reasons for the deletion of data / files by the DSL.
-IT Development Director
+Head of IT Services